Cryptosteel is a simple, reliable way of storing cryptocurrency private key backups.

 |Model||Price||Tiles||Good for recording|

 You can order several different models of Cryptosteel.
 The difference between them is what kind of numbers and letters come with it.
-Across all devices, you can write up to 96 characters, divided across 6 separate lines, each of which can store up to 16 characters.
+Across all devices, you can write up to 96 characters, divided across six separate lines, each of which can store up to 16 characters.

 It’s a double-sided device with three lines on each side.

-Where to buy Cryptosteel in the US
+Where to buy Cryptosteel in New Zealand

-Buy Cryptosteel online through the Cryptosteel website.
+You can buy Cryptosteel online through the Cryptosteel website.

 Cryptosteel is literally just a piece of extra-durable metal, making it about as secure as a key backup can possibly be.